Fees, Loans and Bursaries

 College Bursary Fund

-The 16-19 Bursary Fund is provided by the Education and Skills Funding Agency, and allows the College to help those students who are living on low incomes or experience financial difficulties.
-For those aged between 16-19 on the 31st August 2018, over 19 and have an EHCP, or over 19 and classed as a 19+ returner may qualify for help with transport, course materials, uniform, food credit and trips.
+The 16-19 Bursary Fund is provided by the Education and Skills Funding Agency (ESFA) and allows the College to help learners overcome specific financial barriers, so they can remain in education.
+Those aged 16-19 or over 19 and have an EHCP or over 19 and classed as a '19+ continuer' on the 31st August 2019, may qualify for help with transport, course materials, uniform and, for those receiving qualifying benefits, food credit.

 Boston College course fees vary for those students aged 19 and over, depending on current financial circumstances, previous qualifications and the chosen course to study.